 |Replace 4,500 distribution poles in 2021 and nearly 15,500 distribution poles by 2025|

-Continue to correct transmission defects as they are identified
+Continue to repair or replace damaged transmission assets as they are identified through the inspection process

 Continue design work to support the planned rebuild of 195 miles of transmission line in the next 5 years

-Reconductor 300 miles of distribution feeder in Wildfire Risk Zones
+Replace the lines on 300 miles of distribution feeders in Wildfire Risk Zones

 |Initiated substation relay upgrades|